 [Skip to Content]

+My passion is and always has been science.
+In particular, it excites me that there remains so much that we do not know about the world and the Universe around us.
 As it stands, the Universe is thought to be made from about 70% dark energy, 25% dark matter, and just 5% of ordinary matter.
-As we do not know the physics of 95% of our Universe, research in astrophysics is an exciting and wide-open scientific frontier, with implications as colossal as the future of our Universe and its distant past.
+As we are essentially blind to 95% of our Universe, research in astrophysics is an exciting and wide-open scientific frontier, with implications as colossal as the future of our Universe and its distant past.

 ICRAR Statement